 Kitchen hygiene and food safety

-Good food safety means knowing where bacteria are likely to thrive and not giving them a chance to get comfortable.
+Good food safety means not giving bacteria a chance to get comfortable.

 To prevent bacteria growing and spreading in your kitchen, it is important to clean any chopping boards and other surfaces that come into contact with food.
 Proper cleaning requires hot soapy water and a good scrub.